vmware-labs/mod_wasm/README.md

 However, that will never happen with mod_wasm.
 Just give it a try and see that we have no access outside the `uploads` folder - [http://localhost:8080/wasm-module-endpoint?file=../../../../../../usr/local/apache2/conf/httpd.conf]()

-## More examples
+## Examples

-This repo cointains several pre-built WebAssembly modules along with their respective configurations.
+This repo cointains several pre-built WebAssembly modules as examples along with their respective configurations.

 Go to [examples/](https://github.com/vmware-labs/mod_wasm/tree/main/examples) for more information.